Basit341/portable-portfolio/public/content/Profile.md

 ## Header
 - Hi, my name is Basit Khan.
-- I'm an AI engineer.
+- I'm an AI Engineer.
 - Shaping Tomorrow: Uniting AI and Human Innovation.

 ## About